 I woke up the next morning and wrote down my dream so I wouldn’t forget.
 Though I wasn’t entirely sure that I did know what I was doing, hearing them voice their faith in me—even in a dream—made me feel reassured that I was on the right path.

-What to make of it:
+What to make of it

 Define your niche, then claim it.
 It’s true what they say: you can’t be everything to everyone.
 Identify your specific opportunity in the market and carve it out as your own.
 Culling your offerings doesn’t necessarily mean you’re scaling back; in fact, it can mean you’re honing in.

-Go all in with your brand.
+Go all in with your branding.
 As soon as I knew the precise arena in which I was competing, it became easier to determine the way in which I wanted to stand out amongst competitors.
 An obvious and important area for differentiation was with beautiful design.
 We all judge books by their covers and products by their branding.
 Investing in professional design set Schmidt’s up for success.

 Know your (other) audience.
 Beyond customers, retailers were a critical audience for my brand.
 In order to grow, it was crucial for me to learn how to communicate with, appeal to, and work with retail partners.
 Smart brands are aware of the perception they have amongst all their partners, from retailers to ingredient suppliers to sales and packaging brokerages and beyond.
 Forming strong relationships with everyone you do business with is not just best practice, it is a necessity for smart growth.